easypaysy/easypaysy.github.io/_posts/2019-12-21-the-curse-of-knowing-bitcoin-all-too-well.md

 What is the absolute minimum somebody needs to know about Bitcoin to be able to use it securely:

-I am gonna argue that, in order to use Bitcoin safely, in the *near* future you'll only need this three things:
+I am gonna argue that, in order to use Bitcoin safely, in the *near* future you'll only need these three things:

 1. Buy and configure a secure hardware wallet, preferably one with integrated WIFI and a nice screen.
 2. Write down and store securely the 12 BIP39 words of your wallet.